Prejwel/Docker/README.md

 * docker build -> go to docker file directory , use cmd ( docker build . ), use -t to name it during docker build, use  ' : ' to tag.
 * build , name , tag, , use as image, run container
 * to see base OS of image-> docker run image cat /etc/*release*
+* env field of container can be seen using ( docker exec -it containerName env )